APHA invites you to join us at our 48th annual conference at the Harry Ransom Center at the University of Texas at Austin on October 12–14, 2023.

 PANEL: Invisible Evidence

 Our present understanding of historical practices of book production and use is further enriched by attentive analysis of seemingly insignificant details that have been easily discounted as oddities and outliers in the past.
 This panel will present case studies of the many kinds of information that can be gleaned from close examination of early books, as we learn to more fully see the materiality of book-making in historical pasts and in the digital era.
-Papers will examine the ecosystems of manuscript re-use in early modern book bindings; a 15th c.
-Greek verse that casts type-making in a pseudo-Homeric epic light; and retrace the history of a 17th c. woman’s library.
+Papers will examine the ecosystems of manuscript re-use in early modern book bindings; a 15th-century Greek verse that casts type-making in a pseudo-Homeric epic light; and a 17th-century English gentlewoman book owner who is now being revalued as an active collector.

 Cait Coker is Associate Professor and Curator of Rare Books and Manuscripts at the University of Illinois at Urbana-Champaign.
 She is Co-Editor of the Women in Book History Bibliography (womensbookhistory.org) and much of her work is located at the intersections of gender, genre, and print history.
 She has published widely on such topics as the history of women printers, the textual intersections of science fiction readers and writers, and bibliography as a discipline.